CPSC 525: Project Presentations

 Instructor: David Lowe

-The final 2 classes will contain project presentations, with the schedule given below.
+The final 3 classes will contain project presentations.

 Presentation advice

-Presentations will be limited to a maximum of 10 minutes in length (15 minutes if two people are presenting together) followed by some time for questions.
+Presentations will be limited to a maximum of 15 minutes in length followed by some time for questions.
 A few minutes of the presentation should be devoted to providing a summary of previous research related to the topic, and the remaining time can be used to describe initial work on your project and its final goals.
-You probably have time to present about 10 slides in total.
+You probably have time to present about 12 slides in total.

 A typical outline for your talk is as follows:

-• Introduction and definition of problem (1-2 slides)
+• Introduction and definition of the problem (1-2 slides)

 • Summary of previous research on this problem (2-3 slides)